Tiger King Price Down 20.8% Over Last Week (TKING)

-Tiger King (TKING) traded 6.9% lower against the U.S. dollar during the twenty-four hour period ending at 16:00 PM Eastern on September 27th.
-Over the last week, Tiger King has traded 20.8% lower against the U.S. dollar.
-One Tiger King coin can currently be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Tiger King has a total market capitalization of $1.70 million and $34,090.00 worth of Tiger King was traded on exchanges in the last day.
+Tiger King (TKING) traded 6.9% lower against the U.S. dollar during the 24-hour period ending at 21:00 PM ET on October 3rd.
+One Tiger King coin can now be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Tiger King has a market capitalization of $1.70 million and approximately $34,090.00 worth of Tiger King was traded on exchanges in the last 24 hours.
+During the last seven days, Tiger King has traded down 20.8% against the U.S. dollar.

 - Tarality (TARAL) traded down 11.3% against the dollar and now trades at $0.0008 or 0.00000004 BTC.